jackdp/JPPack/Readme.md

 1. `ButtonPasteColor` - After clicking, the current color is set to the one from the clipboard (if it is correct).

 All of these buttons are inherited from the `TJppBasicSpeedButton` class, so you can freely set PNG icons and background colors, borders, fonts, for all available button states: *normal*, *hot*, *down* and *disabled*.
-Moreover, these buttons support actions (`Action` property) and here you can set any action registered in the `TActionList` which is to be executed after clicking the button.
+Moreover, these buttons have built-in support for the actions.
+In the `Action` property of each button you can set any action registered in the `TActionList` which is to be executed after clicking the button.
 But with one caveat, you must do this **at runtime**, eg:
 ```delphi
 JppColorComboBox.ButtonChangeColor.Action := actMyAction; // actMyAction: Vcl.ActnList.TAction
 ```